Friend-LGA/LGSideMenuController/README.md

 ### Editable Table View

-If you has editable table view inside sideMenuController, then it will work fine if you will swipe rows not inside `swipeGestureArea` for sideMenuController.
+If you have editable table view inside sideMenuController, then it will work fine if you swipe rows not inside `swipeGestureArea` for sideMenuController.
 If you need more place for swipe inside table view, then you can decrease `leftViewSwipeGestureRange, rightViewSwipeGestureRange` or disable it.

 ##### Objective-C